Technica-Engineering/kalash/kalash/doc/yaml_spec.md

 ## Advanced features

-Read [advanced configuration options][Interpolate WorkDir ThisFile] to learn more about the more advanced configuration options using the YAML file.
+Read [advanced configuration options](advanced_config.md#base-directory-resolution-in-config-files) to learn more about the more advanced configuration options using the YAML file.

 ## Example YAML (complex)